 If you are facing state or federal charges involving the theft or destruction of property, such as vandalism, burglary, or mortgage fraud, you’ll need an aggressive Criminal Defense Lawyer who understands the law and has the experience to develop and present your defense effectively.
-Contact me at my Overland Park Criminal Defense Law Office for a free consultation about your situation and my ability to represent you and protect your rights.
+Contact me at my Overland Park Criminal Defense Law Office for an initial consultation about your situation and my ability to represent you and protect your rights.

 Johnson County Criminal Defense Lawyer